 Madagascar has enhanced the tracking and accountability mechanisms with the development of a Reproductive, Maternal, Newborn, Child and Adolescent Health Scorecard.
-The country has achieved high coverage of vitamin A.

 Progress in addressing Neglected Tropical Diseases (NTDs) in Madagascar is measured using a composite index calculated from preventive chemotherapy coverage achieved for lymphatic filariasis, schistosomiasis, and soil transmitted helminths.
-Preventive chemotherapy coverage in Madagascar is 66% for schistosomiasis, 53% for soil transmitted helminths and 15% for lymphatic filariasis (15%).
-Overall, the NTD preventive chemotherapy coverage index for Madagascar in 2019 is 37, which represents substantial increase compared with the 2018 index value (0).
+In 2020, preventive chemotherapy coverage was 60% for schistosomiasis, 49% for soil-transmitted helminthiasis, and 13% for lymphatic filariasis.
+Overall, the NTD preventive chemotherapy coverage index for Madagascar in 2020 is 34, which represents a decrease compared with the 2019 index value (37).